grantjenks/python-sortedcontainers/docs/sortedlist.rst

    An optional *iterable* provides an initial series of items to populate the :class:`SortedList`.

    An optional *load* specifies the load-factor of the list.
-Best practice is to use a value that is the cube root of the list size.
+The default load factor of '100' works well for lists from tens to tens of millions of elements.
+Good practice is to use a value that is the cube root of the list size.
+With billions of elements, the best load factor depends on your usage.
+   It's best to leave the load factor at the default until you start benchmarking.
 See :doc:`implementation details <implementation>` for more information.

    :class:`SortedList` implements the MutableSequence Abstract Base Class type.